MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 2. In the top search bar, search for *Azure AI services multi-service account*, and select the Azure AI services multi-service account resource you created in this lab.

-3. On the resource page, click **Delete** and follow the instructions to delete the resource.
+3. On the resource page, select **Delete** and follow the instructions to delete the resource.

 ## More information